-Recently, open and closed active flow control was carried out in order to study the flow behavior over a backward-facing step in a transitional regime.
-It was done either by a global frequency destabilization at the entry of the domain, or by a local blowing or suction through the lower and upper parts of the step by the use of small jets ([60], E. Creusé, A. Giovannini (IMFT Toulouse) and I. Mortazavi (MC2 INRIA EPI, Bordeaux)).
+Recently, open and closed active flow control were carried out in order to study the flow behavior over a backward-facing step in a transitional regime.
+It was done either by a global frequency destabilization at the entry of the domain, or by a local blowing or suction through the lower and upper parts of the step by the use of small jets ([54], E. Creusé, A. Giovannini (IMFT Toulouse) and I. Mortazavi (MC2 INRIA EPI, Bordeaux)).
 The numerical computations were based on a vortex-in-cell method.
 Such controls were shown to be efficient in reducing the average recirculation length value, the global flow energy, as well as the global flow enstrophy.
-Our objective is now to apply such a strategy on cavity flows, in order to study the effect of passive and/or active control on the average emptying time of the cavity, having in mind a lot of possible industrial or health applications (combustion, blood circulation in arteries,...).
+We have now in mind to apply such a strategy on cavity-stent flows, in order to study the effect of passive and/or active control on the average emptying time of the cavity, corresponding to a lot of possible industrial or health applications (combustion, blood circulation in arteries,...).

-Passive as well as active control was also performed on the "Ahmed body geometry", which can be considered as a first approximation of a vehicle profile.
-This work was performed in collaboration with the EPI INRIA MC2 team in Bordeaux, in the context of the research and innovation program on terrestrial transports supported by the ANR and the ADEME, leaded by Renault and PSA and managed by Jean-Luc Aider (ESPCI Paris).
-Here, we had in mind to combine active and passive control strategies in order to reach efficient results, especially concerning the drag coefficient, on two and three dimensional simulations [14].
-Now, we are interested in the same kind of study, but for a 25^O rear-window configuration, for which the 3D-effects are very important and have to be considered in the numerical simulations.
+Passive as well as active control were also performed on the "Ahmed body geometry", which can be considered as a first approximation of a vehicle profile.
+This work was carried out in collaboration with the EPI INRIA MC2 team in Bordeaux (C.H.
+Bruneau, I. Mortazavi and D. Depeyras), as well as with Renault car industry (P. Gillieron).
+We recently combined active and passive control strategies in order to reach efficient results, especially concerning the drag coefficient, for two and three dimensional simulations [46].
+We are now interested in the same kind of study, but for a 25° rear-window configuration, for which the 3D-effects are very important and have to be considered in the numerical simulations.